techidaily/site-games-able/source/_posts/explore-remote-play-potential-with-steams-storage-solutions.md

 ## How to Find the Steam Storage Manager

  In order to be able to play from your external drive, you first need to open up the Steam Storage Manager.
 Managing games with Windows File Explorer can get confusing quick.
-However, if you know[how to use Steam Storage Manager](https://www.makeuseof.com/how-to-use-steam-storage-manager/) , you can manage your games directly on Steam, bypassing File Explorer.
+However, if you know [how to use Steam Storage Manager](https://www.makeuseof.com/how-to-use-steam-storage-manager/) , you can manage your games directly on Steam, bypassing File Explorer.

  To get to the Storage Manager, open up Steam and, in the upper left, click on**Steam > Settings > Storage** .